 Second, I think Bhutan is a beautiful country.
 I love the way that they have stayed true to their culture.
 I haven't met any people from there but I'm pretty sure they are very nice and friendly and I think their food looks delicious!
 I do hope to visit very soon.

 Above, some of my pics of the real Tiger's Nest and below, Anuradha's interpretation.
 Take a closer look: the cliff-face setting for the monastery is rendered so perfectly, and she even included the small details like prayer flags and vines.

 All photos are courtesy of Anuradha Pehrson unless otherwise noted.
 More photos of this model are here.

-There's a short BBC video about the Tiger's Nest here.
+There's are two short BBC videos about the Tiger's Nest here and here.